jeremyjcheng/recipe_rating_predictor/README.md

     height="600"
     frameborder="0"
 ></iframe>

-Taking the log of cooking time helps to compress the wide range of values and highlight patterns that may be harder to see on a linear scale.
-Similar to the linear version, most recipes tend to have high ratings (4 or 5 stars), regardless of cooking time.
-Overall, even with log transformation, there still doesn’t appear to be a strong or consistent relationship between cooking time and average recipe rating.
-Most recipes, regardless of how long they take to cook, are still rated quite highly.
+Taking the logarithm of cooking times compresses the wide range of values and helps highlight patters that may be harder to identify on a linear scale.
+Similar to the original scatter plot, most recipes cluster between 4 and 5 stars, regardless of cooking time.
+Overall, even after log transformation, there is still no strong or consistent relationship between cooking time and average recipe rating.
+Most recipes, whether quick or time-intensive, are rated highly.

-Finally, we want to see what the mean average recipe rating looks like for quick (1) and non-quick (0) recipes:
+Finally, we explored how average ratings differ between quick (1) and non-quick (0) recipes:

 | is_quick |    mean | count |
 | -------: | ------: | ----: |
 |        0 | 4.60937 | 44108 |
 |        1 | 4.64439 | 37065 |

 The table above shows the mean average rating and the number of recipes in each category.
-Quick recipes have a slightly higher average rating of 4.64 compared to 4.61 for non-quick recipes.
-Despite the small difference, both types of recipes tend to receive high ratings overall.
-The dataset includes a substantial number of both quick (37,065) and non-quick (44,108) recipes, so the comparison is reasonably balanced.
-This suggests that quicker recipes may be slightly more favored by users, though the difference in mean ratings is relatively small.
+Quick recipes have a slightly higher average (4.64) compared to non-quick recipes (4.61).
+Despite this small difference, both groups tend to receive high ratings overall.
+The dataset contains a substantial number of both quick (37,065) and non-quick (44,108) recipes, making the comparison reasonably balanced.
+This suggests that quicker recipes may be slightly more favored by users, though the difference in average ratings is relatively minor.

 ## Assessment of Missingness